Capillary/ecom-api-document/source/includes/_order.md

 --------- | ------ | --------
-orderrefno* | string | Reference number of the order orderdate* | date |  Ordered date in `dd/mm/yy` format deliveredon |  |  Specify the estimated delivery of the item if applicable for the merchant in `dd/mm/yy` format customertype | enum |  Type of the user as per the Martjack system.
+orderrefno* | string | Reference number of the order orderdate* | date |  Ordered date in `dd/mm/yy` format deliveredon | date  |  Specify the estimated delivery of the item if applicable for the merchant in `dd/mm/yy` format customertype | enum |  Type of the user as per the Martjack system.
 Supported Values: Guest User (for all marketplace), Registered User (If registered on Martjack platform) userid | string |  Registered identifier of the customer.
 Required when `customertype="Registered User"` ordervalue | float |  Net order amount